xjuangalindox/xjuangalindox/README.md

 🌱 &nbsp;I’m continuously learning and improving my skills in Spring Boot, Microservices, REST APIs, MySQL, and backend best practices.\
 🤝 &nbsp;I'm looking to collaborate with a Frontend Junior to help with UI, views, and forms, while I focus on backend logic and architecture.\
 ✍️ &nbsp;In my free time, I enjoy improving my projects, refactoring code, and exploring new backend tools and technologies.\
-💬 &nbsp;Feel free to reach out if you want to collaborate on a project, discuss backend development, or exchange ideas.\
+💬 &nbsp;Feel free to reach out if you want to collaborate on a project, discuss backend development, or exchange ideas.
-✉️ &nbsp;You can contact me at xjuangalindox@gmail.com, I’ll try to respond as soon as possible.

 <img alt="Developer coding and managing Jira tasks" src="https://cdn.dribbble.com/userupload/23681047/file/original-d6517f1e2cc5829933ba69ca77010944.gif" align="right" width="320"/>